RupeshSharma14/Insurance-Cost-Prediction/README.md

 # Insurance-Cost-Prediction
-Insurance cost prediction system is implemented using Random Forest Regression in python.
-The purpose of the model is to predict the premium charges with the help of the following features:
+Insurance cost prediction system is implemented using Random Forest Regression algorithm in python.
+The purpose of the model is to predict the insurance premium charges with the help of the following features:
 1. age: Age of policy holder.
 2. sex: Gender of policy holder.
 3. bmi: Body mass index (BMI) is a measure of body fat based on height and weight.